Free shipping on orders $75+

 Chaga is a nutrient-dense superfood.
 It’s packed with over 200 phytonutrients, essential vitamins, and minerals that protect our DNA.
 The polyphenol compounds protect our cells against oxidative damage, helping us age gracefully (1).
 Chaga fortifies the immune system and suppresses inflammation (2).
 It stabilizes blood pressure and blood sugar and shows promise as a treatment for metabolic disorders (3).

-Digestive Support
+Digestive Wellness

 Turkey Tail is a microbiome-friendly medicinal mushroom.
 It is used in TCM to treat chronic illnesses, fortify immunity and strengthen the stomach and spleen.
 Turkey Tail contains a polysaccharide called PSP, which is a prebiotic fiber.
 This promotes gut healing and bolsters diversity within the gut microbiome (4).
-PSP is also shown to increase white blood cells, allowing our bodies to fight infection and boost
+PSP is also shown to increase white blood cells, allowing our bodies to fight infection and boost immunity (5).

-Cognitive Function
+Cognitive Wellness

 Lion’s Mane is known for its ability to sharpen memory, boost concentration and inspire creativity.
-It stimulates the synthesis of Nerve Growth Factor (6).
+It stimulates the synthesis of Nerve Growth Factor (NGF) (6).
 This is a protein that helps to maintain healthy neurons.
 It’s been shown to improve symptoms of dementia (7), as well improve spatial and visual recognition memory (8).
-Lion's Mane may also inhibit the growth of H. pylori and protect the stomach lining from damage (9).
+Lion's Mane may also inhibit the growth of H. pylori and protect the stomach lining from damage (9)

-Stress Relief
+Stress Support

 Reishi is a relaxing and revitalizing mushroom with the longest record of medicinal use, dating back over 2,000 years.
 This polypore is a potent adaptogen that helps us adapt to stress and combat anxiety (10).
 It is packed with antioxidants that activate immune health and lower inflammation (11).
-Reishi can also support the liver by promoting cell regeneration (12).
+Reishi can also support the liver by promoting cell regeneration (12)

 As a functional mushroom, Cordyceps is mainly prized for support of the respiratory tract.
 It improves oxygen uptake, helps move oxygen into our cells and increases endurance and stamina as a result (13).
 It supports energy through the generation of cellular ATP (14).
 Cordyceps helps to build strength, combat fatigue, and support adrenal health (15).